Eisenhower High School (Yakima, Washington)

 Dwight David Eisenhower High School (/ˌaɪzᵻnˈhaʊ.ər/) is located in Yakima, Washington, United States.
 It is named after U.S. President Dwight D. Eisenhower.
-It is one of five high schools in the Yakima School District, the others being Davis High School, Stanton Academy, Yakima Online, and Yakima Valley Technical Skills Center (YV-Tech).
+It is one of five high schools in the Yakima School District, the others being Davis High School, Stanton Academy, Yakima Online, and Yakima Valley Technical Skills Center.
 Students and community members often refer to the school as "Ike."